rajeshv23/twydev.github.io/_posts/2019-06-14-the-elements-of-style.md

 ## Elementary Rules of Usage

 1. **(Peter's.
-Charles's) Use 's for possessive singular of nouns.** Exceptions are ancient proper names and pronominal prossessives hers, its, theirs, yours, and oneself.
+Charles's) Use 's for possessive singular of nouns.** Exceptions are ancient proper names and pronominal possessives hers, its, theirs, yours, and oneself.
-2. **(Apple, Banana, and Chiku) For series of terms with conjunction, use comma after the terms except for the last.** etc. is always preceeded by a comma.
+2. **(Apple, Banana, and Chiku) For series of terms with conjunction, use comma after the terms except for the last.** etc. is always preceded by a comma.
 3. **(This dude, who was indifferent, became more interested) Enclose parenthetic expressions between commas.** Applies to non-restrictive clauses introduced by which, when, where, who.
 Restrictive relative clauses do not require the commas.
 Example: The dude who is most interested will get the position.
 4. **(Something something happened, but another thing also happened) Place a comma before introducing an independent clause**
 5. **(This dude is cool; he was a former ninja) Do not join independent clauses by a comma.** Use a semicolon to form a compound sentence if necessary.
 6. **(This is.
 An apple) Do NOT break sentences in two**
-7. **(Being in a dilapitated condition, the house was a bargain for me) Participial phrase at the beginning of a sentence MUST refer to the grammatical subject (the house).** The counter example: Being in a dilapitated condition, I was able to buy the house cheap.
-(I became dilapitated LOL).
+7. **(Being in a dilapidated condition, the house was a bargain for me) Participial phrase at the beginning of a sentence MUST refer to the grammatical subject (the house).** The counter example: Being in a dilapidated condition, I was able to buy the house cheap.
+(I became dilapidated LOL).
-8. **Wrap words getting cut of at the end of line to the next line by dividing it according to formation (know-ledge), or on vowel (propo-sition), or on double letters (refer-ring) unless they form a simple word (tell-ing).**
+8. **Wrap words getting cut of at the end of line to the next line by dividing it according to formation (know-ledge), or on vowel (proposition), or on double letters (refer-ring) unless they form a simple word (tell-ing).**

 ## Elementary Principles of Composition

 9. **Paragraph is the unit of composition.
 One paragraph per topic.** Single sentences should not be a paragraph.
 In dialogue, each speech is a paragraph by itself.
 10. **(To achieve this, must do that.
 Blah blah reasons.
-And so again emphasise that must do that to achieve this) Begin each paragraph with a topic sentence; end it in conformity with the beginning.** In the body of the paragraph, you may include:
+And so again emphasize that must do that to achieve this) Begin each paragraph with a topic sentence; end it in conformity with the beginning.** In the body of the paragraph, you may include:
   > - topic sentence clarified by denial of the contrary,
   > - repeated topic sentence in abridged form,
   > - topic sentence made clearer,